-April is Financial Literacy Month, so it’s a great time to take a look at your business’s financials!
+The off season is a great time to take a look at your business’s financials!
 One of the pieces of advice we often tell agribusinesses is to “own your numbers”.
-As a business, you should understand your income and expenses, and know where the numbers on your financial statements came from.
+As a business, you should understand your income and expenses and know where the numbers on your financial statements came from.

 Typically, to understand the overall profitability and sustainability of a business, we’ll look at an income statement to understand the breakdown of key revenue streams and expenses, a cash flow statement to understand how well the business generates cash to cover its expenses, and a balance sheet to gauge the overall financial health of the business at that point in time.
 We’ll look at your Cost of Goods Sold (COGS) to see what expenses are directly tied to production, as a way to help evaluate profitability.
 While this is some of the basic financial evaluation that KCARD can help with, we can also take a deeper dive to look at your breakeven point, labor to sales ratio, and other information that helps you better understand your business.